strautomator/core/README.md

 -   PayPal API
 -   Spotify API
 -   Twitter API
--   Weather providers: OpenWeatherMap, Storm Glass, Tomorrow.io, Visual Crossing
+-   Weather providers: OpenWeatherMap, Storm Glass, Tomorrow.io, Visual Crossing, WeatherAPI

 Please note that most of the services listed above have a free / trial version, which should be enough for testing or a single user use case.
 For multiple power users, you might need to subscribe to paid plans.